20 Tricks to Keep Your House Cool Without Air Conditioning

 When the weather heats up, turning on the AC also means emptying your wallet.
 To avoid the high cost of air conditioning—and to be more environmentally-friendly—follow these cool tips.

 Close the blinds

 Windows can let in about 25 per cent of summer heat.
-Block the heat with shades or blinds during the sunniest hours to keep your home cool sans air conditioning.
+To cool down a room without AC, make sure to block the heat with shades or blinds during the sunniest hours of the day.

 Insulate your attic and walls